Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 See [Appendix A: High-level Anonymous Call Mobile SDK structure](#appendix-a-high-level-anonymous-call-mobile-sdk-structure) for a high-level view of the Anonymous Call Mobile SDK and its sub-modules.

-The Anonymous Call Mobile SDK for Android is compatible with Android 4.1.x-9.x and has been tested on the Nexus 7, Nexus 5, Samsung Note 3, Samsung Note 5, Samsung S7, HTC Desire 626, HTC One A9, HTC 10, LG G2, LG G3, LG G5, LG G6, SONY XPERIA Z5, SONY XPERIA XZ, General Mobile GM 5+, Huawei P10.
+The Anonymous Call Mobile SDK for Android is compatible with Android 4.1.x-9.x and has been tested on the Nexus 7, Nexus 5, Samsung Note 3, Samsung Note 5, Samsung S7, HTC Desire 626, HTC One A9, HTC 10, LG G2, LG G3, LG G5, LG G6, SONY XPERIA Z5, SONY XPERIA XZ, General Mobile GM 5+.

 ### What's in this document?